drowe67/codec2/stm32/unittest/README_unittest.md

 Don Reid 2018/2019

 This is the unittest system for the stm32 implementation of codec2/FreeDV which runs on Linux systems.
+It requires one of the
+following:

-It requires a STM32F4xx processor development board connected to/having a ST-LINK, e.g. a STM32F4 Discovery board.
+1. A STM32F4xx processor development board connected to/having a ST-LINK (e.g. a STM32F4 Discovery board), or
+2. An installation of QEMU on your machine.

 ## Quickstart

 Requirements:

 * python3/numpy
 * arm-none-eabi-gdb install and in your path (see codec2/stm32/README.md)
 * STM32F4xx_DSP_StdPeriph_Lib_V1.8.0 (see codec2/stm32/README.md)
+* When using a STM32F4xx dev board:
     * build openocd from source and have it in your path (see below)
+* When using QEMU:
+    * A recent version of QEMU installed (for example, the "qemu-system-arm" package on Debian/Ubuntu)

 Build codec2 for x86 Linux with unittests.
 This generates several artifacts required for the stm32 tests: